Lubusz Voivodeship: Geography

 The Lubusz Voivodeship is a land of forests and lakes; forests cover 48% of the area.
 The river Oder, flowing through the voivodeship, is one of the few large European rivers retaining broadleaved and riparian forests.
-Areas with the highest natural values are protected as wildlife reserves, national parks (the Drawieński National Park and the Warta Estuary National Park) and landscape parks.
-The 19th century Mużakowski Park, located on both sides of the Polish-German border, has entered the UNESCO World Heritage List.
+Areas with the highest natural values are protected as national parks (Drawa National Park and Warta Mouth National Park), landscape parks and wildlife reserves.
+The 19th century Muskau Park, located on both sides of the Polish–German border, has entered the UNESCO World Heritage List.
 The voivodeship abounds in lakes, especially in its central and northern parts; around those lakes numerous bathing resorts, holiday centres and farms offering tourist services have been established.

+Cuisine

+The voivodeship, especially its northern part, is a notable for production of honey, with several varieties listed as traditional foods by the Ministry of Agriculture and Rural Development of Poland, and the Saint Michael's Honey Fair held annually in Gorzów Wielkopolski.

+The southern part of the voivodeship with Zielona Góra is one of the leading winemaking regions of Poland, and other traditional beverages from the voivodeship are beer, mead, nalewki and vodka.

+Various types of traditional Polish kiełbasa, also designated as traditional foods by the Ministry of Agriculture and Rural Development of Poland, are produced in the Nowa Sól, Wschowa, Zielona Góra, Żagań and Żary counties in the southern part of the Lubusz Voivodeship, whereas Siedlisko, Nowa Sól County produces a variety of traditional cheeses and quarks.

 Cities and towns

 The voivodeship contains 3 cities and 40 towns.
 These are listed below in descending order of population (as of 2021):

 Administrative division

 Lubusz Voivodeship is divided into 14 counties (powiats): 2 city counties and 12 land counties.
 These are further divided into 82 gminas.

 The counties are listed in the following table (ordering within categories is by decreasing population).